 All immersions embed principles of social justice, civic engagement and celebrating diversity, as well as substantial reflection.
 In addition, All experiences have pre-immersion meetings and a post-immersion gathering on-campus in the SLC.

-Dates: June 8 - 13, 2020 (6 days, 5 nights) Cost: Approx. $1,100 + flight to Tucson, financial need grants possible Group size: 10 students, 2-3 chaperones Description: BorderLinks has been facilitating educational immersion trips for delegations in the Arizona-Sonora region and beyond the border to Chiapas.
+Dates: June 8 - 13, 2021 (6 days, 5 nights) Due to COVID 19 Restrictions this immersion has been put on hold.
+Cost: Approx. $1,100 + flight to Tucson, financial need grants possible Group size: 10 students, 2-3 chaperones Description: BorderLinks has been facilitating educational immersion trips for delegations in the Arizona-Sonora region and beyond the border to Chiapas.
 On this immersion, students will become intimately aware of challenges of immigration and how policies, borders and trade agreements impact people and by raising awareness, inspiring action for social transformation.

 Description: We will explore the history East Palo Alto and the city's legacy of Black community activism.
 Teachers will use the documentary, Dreams of a City: Creating East Palo Altoas a springboard to contextualize the area's rich history of social activism and to connect to current activism in the city today.